erwinkarim/amazing-bullshit/content/posts/03-eight-tours-endless-wars.md

 date = '2026-07-19T09:27:08+08:00'
 draft = false
-title = 'New battlefield, same war.' categories = ["sci-fi", "day in a life"] tags = ["futurism"] featuredImage = "/img/posts/03-new-york-2056-cover.webp"
+title = 'New battlefield, same war.' categories = ["sci-fi", "day in a life", "millitary"] tags = ["futurism"]
 +++

 The heat didn’t just sit on the skin; it hummed with the electric whine of the hardware that supposedly made them gods of the battlefield.